HikaruEgashira/otel-hooks/README.md

 ## How it works

-`enable` registers tool-specific integration that runs `otel-hooks hook`.
-Trace-capable tools provide transcript/event data for turn reconstruction.
-Metrics-only tools emit coarse hook events (prompt/tool/session level).
+`enable` registers tool-specific integration that runs `otel-hooks hook`. **Trace** tools provide transcript data for full turn reconstruction (including per-event metrics). **Metrics** tools lack transcript access, so only coarse hook events (prompt/tool/session level) are recorded.
 Provider settings are stored in a unified otel-hooks config file, shared across all tools.

 For metrics-only tools, `otel-hooks` registers all observable hook events (not only end events) to avoid data gaps.